 How to clean leather car seats:

-- The first thing you should do it check to make sure the area you want to clean is suitable.
-Make sure it is leather (sounds silly, but some faux-leather is very convincing) and be wary of perforated leather, you'll need to be more cautious using cleaning products.
+1. The first thing you should do is check to make sure the area you want to clean is suitable.
+Make sure it is leather (sounds silly, but some faux leather is very convincing) and be wary of perforated leather, and you'll need to be more cautious using cleaning products.

-- Using a fairly rigid brush, begin to scrub more embedded dirt out from the leather.
-After this, wipe down with a clean microfibre cloth, you'll be able to see the dirt collected on this towel almost immediately.
+4. Using a fairly rigid brush, begin to scrub more embedded dirt out from the leather.
+After this, wipe down with a clean microfibre cloth, and you'll be able to see the dirt collected on this towel almost immediately.

 Why should I look after my seats?